 What We Do

 Grants totaling $6.5 million are distributed annually to more than 800 arts organizations and artists to ensure that citizens in all 100 counties have access to a wide variety of quality arts experiences.
 Arts Council grants leverage $17 in private and public funds for every dollar invested, a phenomenal return on investment.

 The A+ Schools Program has become the most successful model for arts-based whole school reform in the nation.
-There are currently 50 A+ Schools in 29 counties, and we recruit and train an additional five to seven schools each year.
+There are more than 50 A+ Schools in 34 counties, and we recruit and train an additional five to seven schools each year.

 N.C.
 Arts Trails showcase our distinctive cultural assets including Appalachian music, Cherokee arts and culture, literary heritage, traditional and contemporary crafts, and African American music.
-Guidebooks, CDs, websites, and brochures promote the trails to tourists and visitors.
+Guidebooks, CDs, websites, and brochures promote the trails to visitors and residents.

 The N.C.
 Folklife Program documents and presents North Carolina’s nationally-recognized cultural traditions in music, craft, dance, and narrative, among others.

 The North Carolina Heritage Awards recognize and honor the lifetime achievement of the state’s master traditional artists in a public ceremony in downtown Raleigh every two years.

 Training and Professional Development are essential services provided to organizations to build capacity and for artists to build their careers.
 The New Realities Program for organizations and the Creative Capital Workshops for artists are comprehensive programs conducted by nationally recognized consultants.